Information for Students

 An honor cord is an adornment consisting of twisted cords with tassels on either end.
 Honor cords may be worn by students who have achieved academic distinction, been inducted into a University-recognized honor society, served in a military unit, or been selected as a member of the Top 20 Seniors.
 By tradition, more than one cord may be worn at the same time.

-A graduation stole is a decorative vestment in the form of a long wide piece of cloth worn over both shoulders.
+A graduation stole is a decorative vestment in the form of a long wide piece of cloth worn over both shoulders and is an optional regalia piece.
 The standard stole is embroidered with class year and the PSU seal, and may be worn by any graduate.
 Students may customize their stole with embroidered emblems or text that are representative of their PSU experience.
 Emblems and preset text may represent membership in University-recognized student organizations or University programs.
 Official PSU Stoles may be purchased and customized on the official PSU stole builder website.
-Orders must be placed by April 2.
+Orders must be placed by April 1.

 All honor cords and stoles must be in keeping with the decorum of the event and adhere to the following policies, specifically:

 Academic Honors: Green and white tassels will distinguish honors graduates.
 Seniors eligible for honors will be noted on the official bookstore list and given a green and white tassel when they are issued their cap and gown.
 Honors listed in the Commencement program and announced at the ceremony will be based on a student’s grade point average (GPA) at the end of the Winterim term prior to Commencement.
 Honors indicated on each diploma will be based on a student’s complete academic program, after all grades have been reported.
 Bachelor’s degree candidates must have accumulated at least 45 credits at PSU to be eligible for honors.
 There are three levels of honors: Summa Cum Laude: GPA of 3.75–4.00; Magna Cum Laude: GPA of 3.50–3.74; Cum Laude: GPA of 3.25–3.49